aamitn/Scorbot-ER-V-Simulator-Controller/README.md

 # Scorbot-ER-V-Simulator & Controller
-This is a Scorbot ER-V+ robotic arm simulation software and physical controller hardware design.
-By Amit Kumar Nandi
+This is a Scorbot ER-V+ robotic arm simulation software and physical controller hardware designed by Amit Kumar Nandi ©